Anon-Planet/thgtoa/guide.md

 -   Filen (<https://filen.io/>): free tier limited to 10GB total

-I am currently not aware of any online storage/hosting platform accepting cash payments unlike providers mentioned before.
+We are currently not aware of any online storage/hosting platform accepting cash payments unlike providers mentioned before.

 If you do intend to store sensitive data on "mainstream platforms" (Dropbox, Google Drive, OneDrive...), **remember not to ever store plausible deniability containers on those and remember to encrypt and check (for metadata...) anything locally before uploading there**.
 Either with software like Veracrypt or with a software like Cryptomator (<https://cryptomator.org/>).
 Do not ever upload non-encrypted files on those platforms and repeating myself, only access them from a secure shielded VM.